‘Black Panther’ Cast, Comic-Con Fans Can't Contain Their Joy After Seeing Film's Footage

 “Black Panther” isn’t out in theaters until next year, but it appears the cast couldn’t be more ready for its release.

 The movie, which is based on a Marvel comic set in the fictional nation of Wakanda, is also highly anticipated among fans.
-On Saturday, large crowds gathered at San Francisco Comic Con to see the stars from “Black Panther” ― including Danai Gurira, Lupita Nyong’o, Michael B. Jordan and Chadwick Boseman ― and director Ryan Coogler share details and watch exclusive clips from the film.
+On Saturday, large crowds gathered at San Diego Comic-Con to see the stars from “Black Panther” ― including Danai Gurira, Lupita Nyong’o, Michael B. Jordan and Chadwick Boseman ― and director Ryan Coogler share details and watch exclusive clips from the film.

 But it wasn’t just fans who were blown away.
 After watching the special footage, the cast members ― who had reportedly seen the video for the first time ― couldn’t contain their joy.
 A video released by Marvel on Sunday captured the magical moment, showing the cast rising to their feet to celebrate their hard work as the room erupts into raucous applause:

-Note: *Correction: An earlier version of this story incorrectly reported the location of the Comic-Con event.
-It was based in San Diego.